 DAA is responsible for discharging the Crédit Agricole Assurances Group's Internal Audit function as defined in the Solvency II Directive and "Periodic control" as defined in Article 17 of the French decree of 3 November 2014 modified by the decree of 25th February 2021.
 DAA conducts off- and on-site audit assignments in order to cover all the entities, activities, processes and functions falling within the scope of the Crédit Agricole Assurances Group's internal control perimeter in France and across the international network (no "sanctuaries").
 It also encompasses governance and the activities of the three other key functions defined in the Solvency II Directive.
-Lastly, it also extends to the outsourcing of services or of critical or important operational functions as defined in the French decree of 3 November 2014 and EBA guidelines on outsourcing arrangements.
+Lastly, it also extends to the outsourcing of services or of critical or important operational functions as defined in the French decree of 3 November 2014 modified by the decree of 25th February 2021 and EBA (European Banking Authority) guidelines on outsourcing arrangements.